 2. Don’t Let Your Battery Die

-You should charge our smartphone regularly and avoid reaching the 0% battery mark altogether.
-The battery degradation is the most when a smartphone gets switched off and we have to charge it to restart.
+You should charge your smartphone regularly and avoid reaching the 0% battery mark altogether.
+The battery degradation is the most when a smartphone gets switched off and we must charge it to restart.
 Avoid using your smartphone when the battery percentage reaches below 30-40% as the battery discharge is more in this phase and also affects the overall battery life.

 However, you can improve future battery life capacity by limiting how much you discharge your smartphone battery.
 Nevertheless, to maximize the battery capacity of a smartphone, keep the battery at least partially charged if we are not using it for a prolonged duration of time to avoid deep discharge.

 3. Use Dark Mode